Canada

 weight 12%Share of the population unable to afford several basic necessities that most people take for granted.
 A widely used floor for material insecurity.

-The widest crack in Canada is mental-health treatment gap, which carries the most weight in raising the composite score.
+The widest crack in Canada is problematic debt, which carries the most weight in raising the composite score.
 That is what the fix above targets.

 Cite this figure